WOWPASS vs NAMANE & Climate Card vs T-money, 2026 Guide

 Round 2: The Transit Kings (Climate Card vs. T-money)

-While the cards above can be used for transport, the following are dedicated transit solutions.
+While the hybrid cards above can be used for transport, the following are dedicated transit solutions.
 The battle here is between “Unlimited Rides” (Climate Card) and “Pay-As-You-Go” (T-money).

 T-money: The Reliable Classic

 T-money is the gold standard.
-It works on every bus, subway, and taxi in the entire countryโ€”from Seoul to Busan and Jeju Island.
-It never expires.
+It works on every bus, subway, and taxi in the entire country—from Seoul to Busan and Jeju Island.
+The balance never expires.

 Climate Card (Tourist Pass): The Seoul Game Changer